brysonm96/CSE-212/Data Structures Tutorial/stack.md

 ### Python Stacks

 In Python, stacks can be defined using lists.
-The following table displays information about functions regarding stacks.
+The following table displays information about some common python functions regarding stacks.
 Note that the performance of stacks is based on the performance of the dynamic array.

 | Function          | Code              | Description          | Performance (in Big O)          |